 2. A Good Job Makes for a Good Credit Score

 An individual’s income and occupation are not included as part of the credit score calculating formula.
 Your credit report contains no information on your income, which may be of vital importance to your lenders but is unrelated to a credit score and credit report.
-A credit report carries information related to your payment history and credit behavior, and nothing beyond this.
+A credit report carries information related to your payment history and credit behavior and nothing beyond this.

 3. Bankruptcy Leaves Your Credit Score Irrecoverable

 Bankruptcy will only stay on the credit report for a period of 6-7 years.
 After that, this information will be removed, allowing you to start fresh.
-Bankruptcy will impact your credit score for as long as it is showing on your report, but this damage is not permanent.
+Bankruptcy will impact your credit score for as long as it shows on your report, but this damage is not permanent.
 You can improve your credit score after this period of 6-7 years and apply for credit.
 It’s nothing beyond recovery!

 4. Zero Debt Equals Perfect Credit Score

-Another major misconception in the minds of people regarding credit score is that becoming debt-free will suddenly lead to a perfect credit score of 800.
+Another major misconception in people's minds regarding credit score is that becoming debt-free will suddenly lead to a perfect credit score of 800.
 This is not true!
 A credit score is not based on the amount of debt you have; rather, it is a summary of your credit behavior.
 Without active credit, your credit scoring mechanism will not be aware of how you have been managing all your obligations.
 However, with just one credit card used responsibly, your credit score can significantly improve.

 5. Closing Credit Cards Will Improve Your Credit Score